sabansen/paypal/202/doc/src/ApiManagerInterface.md

 ## Definition

-For more flexibility and extensibility, the logic for creating orders, refunds, and cancellation is placed in separate command classes.
+For more flexibility and extensibility, the logic for creating orders, refunds and cancellation is placed in the separate command classes.
-Each command must implement the `RequestInteface` interface which contains only one execute method.
+Each command must implement the `RequestInteface` interface which contains only one method `execute()`.
 The api manager, which must implement `PaypalApiManagerInterface`, is responsible for defining the required class.
+So `PaypalApiManagerInterface` is an abstract factory of the `RequestInterace` commandes.

 - **getAccessTokenRequest()**